nschonni/healthvault-docs/healthvault/concepts/xml-api/querying-data.md

 </tr>
 <tr class="even">
 <td><p>Digital signatures</p></td>
 <td><p>Digital signature information including the key and cryptographic hash, which can be used to verify that the contents of the thing haven't been changed since the data was signed.
 Retrieve this section only if you want to validate the cryptographic hash or the signature.
-For more information, see <a href="digital-signatures.md" id="PageContent_14098_2">Digital Signatures</a>.</p></td>
+For more information, see [digital signatures](/healthvault/concepts/data/digital-signatures.md).</p></td>
 </tr>
 <tr class="odd">
 <td><p>Tags</p></td>